afoland/NOIR/README.md

 # sque
-Code for the SQUE summarization metric
+Code for the NOIR summarization metric